5 Hemp clothing benefits (for you, your planet and your business)

 4. A versatile fibre, Hemp can be used to make pretty much anything!

-What about hemp shoes, hemp blankets, hemp bracelets,?
+Not looking to import hemp clothing?
+What about hemp shoes, hemp blankets, hemp bracelets?
 Or even hemp paper, tea bags, hemp cosmetics or building materials!

-Henry Ford even once made a car partially from Hemp.
+Henry Ford even once made a car partially from hemp.

-If you’re looking to switch to organic and sustainable products, it's worth considering if Hemp has a place in your product range.
+If you're looking to switch to organic and sustainable products, it's worth considering if hemp has a place in your product range.

 Why are there so many Hemp clothing manufacturers in China?